Andrewliera/urban-dollop/README.md

-#simple Weather App using Flask & the Accuweather API
+# simple Weather App using Flask & the Accuweather API

-###a repo where I will try to combine a previous CLI accuweather program with Flask
+### a repo where I will try to combine a previous CLI accuweather program with Flask

 ------------------------------------------------------------------------------------------------

-> Description: now that classes are over i don't know what type of project to play with, so I'll try to tweak something i recently worked on first
+> Description: now that classes are over I don't know what type of project to play with, so I'll try to tweak something I recently worked on first
 ------------------------------------------------------------------------------------------------

 **Packages:**